5mali/hello_github/README.md

+#21-May-2021: pushing from ubuntu:base docker container

-# 21-May-2021: pushing from silverstone base
+#21-May-2021: pushing from silverstone base

 #push to the same file failed.
 #testing multiple push lab_All